beta-europe/italy.beta-europe.org/_posts/2018-05-10-la-cittadinanza-europea-passato-e-presente-eu-citizenship-between-past-and-present.md

 "	Diritto di iniziativa dei cittadini europei, che consiste nella richiesta alla Commissione Europea da parte di almeno 1 milione di persone che appartengano a una pluralità di stati, perché presenti una "proposta appropriata" su una materia per la quale si richieda una decisione dell'Unione.

 L'istituzione della cittadinanza europea è il risultato temporaneo e non concluso di un lungo processo che si inscrive nell'arco dell'intera storia dell'integrazione europea.
 Un percorso certamente tortuoso, accidentato, non privo di contraddizioni, ma marchiato da un rapporto di continuità ideale tra i valori fondanti del progetto comunitario europeo e l'istituzione stessa della cittadinanza.
-La cittadinanza Europea - un'ideale, un simbolo, un'istituzione, un privilegio spesso dimenticato.
+La cittadinanza Europea - un ideale, un simbolo, un'istituzione, un privilegio spesso dimenticato.

 EU Citizenship between past and present

 On 31st August 2017, BETA Italia officially announced the project "Teaching European Citizenship": the aim of the initiative is to provide the young generation with a general and constructive knowledge of European citizenship and to stimulate an informal debate on European affairs and the role of Italy in the European integration process.
 On 2 December 2017, the first official training lesson on the historical importance of European citizenship and political rights took place in cooperation with a public event organized by ESN Pisa.
 The latter was dedicated to the commemoration of the 30th anniversary of the Erasmus project, at Stazione Leopolda in the city of the leaning tower.
 Starting from January 2018, BETA Italia began to hold many lessons on European citizenship in numerous middle and high schools of the city of Trento and the Province of Turin (Savigliano), carrying out an ambitious and ever-changing training project.